f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/115.png

-You will see the ficticious web app (BuyTime Auction website) which is currently not protected.
+You will see the fictitious web app (BuyTime Auction website) which is currently not protected.
 This means all of the traffic is routed directly to the app server.

 .. figure:: _figures/230.png